piratepenguin/valuetrition/README.md

 difficult to keep track of all the factors that make up the term *healthy*.
 I also wish there was a program that would analyze my food for me and show statistics such as what foods I'm wasting money on, what foods are the most beneficial, and how good my overall diet is.

+## User Stories:

+As a user, I want to add a food to the list of foods I've eaten today

+As a user, I want to create my own version of a certain food by inputting its nutrients and cost

+As a user, I want to be able to select a food and view its nutrients

+As a user, I want to be able to select a food and see how economical it is